slsu0424/slsu0424.github.io/_posts/2023-10-24-chat-with-healthcare-data.md

 ---
 layout: post
-title:  "Chat with healthcare data in natural language: LLMs and LangChain"
+title:  "Chat with healthcare data in natural language"
 author: sandy
 categories: [ ChatGPT, NLP, tutorial ]
 image: assets/images/2023-10/shutterstock_2188258735_license_resize.png
 ---
 What is today's value in chatting with healthcare data?
 After all, NLP has been around for a long time.
 What makes GenAI different?

 This was a topic that I explored back in September, where I presented the 2nd iteration of my talk on Large Language Models (LLMs).
-I had a chance to go a bit deeper into two examples that covered integrating LLMs with LangChain, and LLMs with SQL.
-This tutorial will cover the former.
+This time I had a chance to go a bit deeper into the demos that covered integrating LLMs with LangChain, and LLMs with SQL.
+I have written this tutorial to accompany those demos.

+This tutorial will cover 2 examples:

+1) LLMs and LangChain to chat with a healthcare document
+2) LLMs and SQL to chat with a healthcare database

 Pre-requisites:
 1. Intermediate knowledge of OpenAI
+2. Azure SQL DB
 3. Python 3.11

 All resources can be found [here](https://github.com/slsu0424/pmc-patients).

+## Example 1: LLMs and LangChain to chat with a healthcare document

-## Generate an ADE report
+#### Generate an ADE report

 For the first step, I used OpenAI's ChatGPT (GPT-3.5) to generate a synthetic adverse events report for warfarin.
 I chose warfarin as it is in the class of drugs that have resulted in [serious adverse drug reactions](https://www.ncbi.nlm.nih.gov/books/NBK519025/).